Our Mire Desire

 What makes this place so special?

 The site of Boswednack near Gurnards head in West Cornwall includes grassland fields, mire habitat (boggy ground) and cliff land.
-This site is a recognised special place for many reasons; it exists within the World Heritage Site and Cornwall Area of Outstanding Natural Beauty as well as being part of a Site of Special Scientific Interest.
+This site is a recognised special place for many reasons; it exisits withing the West Penwith section of Cornwall Area of Outstanding Natural Beauty as well as being part of a Site of Special Scientific Interest.

 Much of this special place is looked after by one of our tenant farmers who have a herd of dairy cows grazing the fields.
 Outside of the tenancy lies cliff land which has been dominated by bracken in an unfavourable condition and an inland mire with dense purple moor grass tussocks and impenetrable scrub.